meeting-room-reservation-group/meeting-room-reservation-group/_posts/2016-05-04-requirements.md

 layout: post
 title: Requirements
 ---
-Similar as in a real work scenario, some vague requirements are given.
+Similar as in a real world scenario, some vague requirements are given.

 ## Requirements